Ordinance of 9 August 1944: Contents

 Promulgated in Algiers by the GPRF led by General de Gaulle, the ordinance expunged all trappings of legality from the Vichy regime, declaring all constitutional regulatory texts enacted by the regime of Pétain and Laval to be void ab initio, beginning with the Constitutional Law of 10 July 1940.
 As a consequence, the GPRF did not have to explicitly proclaim the return of the Republic, as the latter had never legally been dissolved.
 More generally, this ordinance organized the conditions for the transition from the norms in force under Vichy, to republican norms, in the historical context of the Liberation.

 Through the text of this ordinance Free France, embodied by the GPRF and led by General de Gaulle, retroactively constituted itself as the continuous and uninterrupted extension of the French Republic.
 It proclaimed the Vichy regime stripped of all right to present itself as the legal successor of the Third Republic.

 This ordinance thus ratified the definitive victory of the government in exile established by de Gaulle as early as 1940 with the Empire Defense Council, which disputed Vichy's claim to legitimate authority, with both parties then claiming sole right to represent France during the war.

 Additionally, by explicitly linking France's mode of government to the Republic, the ordinance endorsed a republican vision of France that precluded any legitimacy for a modification of this form of government.

 Although the ordinance declared that all Vichy laws were null and void, as reversing all Vichy decisions during the previous four years was impractical, it also stated that only those explicitly listed were invalid.

+Provisions of the ordinance

+The order was promulgated pursuant to a 3 June 1943 order establishing the French Committee of National Liberation and another a year later which established the Provisional Government of the French Republic.
+Article 1 states that: "The form of government is and remains the Republic.
+Legally, it has never ceased to exist."
+(Note: La forme du Gouvernement est et demeure la République.
+En droit, celle-ci n'a pas cessé d'exister.)
+Hence, article 2 follows with, "Consequently, all constitutional, legislative or regulatory acts, as well as the decrees issued for their implementation, under whatever name, promulgated on the mainland territory after 16 June 1940 and until the restoration of the Provisional Government of the French Republic are nullified and made ineffective.
+This nullification must be expressly acknowledged."
+(Note: Sont en conséquence, nuls et de nul effet tous les actes constitutionnels, législatifs ou réglementaires, ainsi que les arrêtés pris pour leur exécution, sous quelque dénomination que ce soit, promulgués sur le territoire continental postérieurement au 16 juin 1940 et jusqu'au rétablissement du Gouvernement provisoire de la République française.
+Cette nullité doit être expressément constatée.)

+Article 3 lists the specific constitutional acts that were nullified as follows: